There are two things you must do when you stop in the Bear Lake area: jump in the lake and enjoy one of the area’s regionally famous raspberry shakes.

 Afterwards, head to the Marina Grill inside the Bear Lake State Park Marina for a drink and food where you can catch views of all the boats.
 For elevated views accompanied by steak and lobster entrees, head to Cooper’s in Fish Haven, Idaho, on the Bear Lake West Golf Course.
 You’ll soak in gorgeous lake vistas no matter where you sit, be it in the sports bar, dining room or deck.

 Find your perfect Bear Lake beach at bearlake.org/cat/beach/

 Visit Bear Lake National Wildlife Refuge

 For gorgeous scenery speckled with moose and other waterfowl, head to Bear Lake Wildlife National Refuge located seven miles from Montpelier, Utah.
 One hundred and sixty-one birds live in the 18,000-acre refuge, including sandhill cranes, great horned owls and white-faced ibis.
 Bring your binoculars to help you see them better.

 If you’re looking from some good live entertainment, head to the Pickleville Playhouse in Garden City, Utah.
 But get tickets in advance because this playhouse is popular.

 Housed in an oversized log cabin, this theater has been around since 1977, serving up dinner and family fun.
 Actors come from all over the country from New Jersey to Arizona to perform here.
-The 2019 summer shows are Disney’s The Little Mermaid and Shootout at Shadow Mountain by T.J.
-Davis.
+The 2021 fall show is The Addams Family.
+See the show calendar at www.picklevilleplayhouse.com/show-calendar for updated ticket information.

 Hike in Bear Lake Area